loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.765: This was generated on May 7 at 10:00 am.
+The internal parameters were unchanged relative to TIMESVDPP_QUAL_7.749, but I instead carried out *40 iterations* of training with 110 factors and 30 time bins.
+More than 40 iterations seems to lead to some amount of overfitting (although it's very slight).

 TIMESVDPP_QUAL_7.749: This was generated on May 7 at 12:14 am.
 TimeSVD++ with frequency-dependent terms and item-dependent bin terms was carried out for 25 iterations with 110 factors and 30 time bins (for item biases and